 The Role of the Playbook

-A well-built contract review system is essentially an automated implementation of the playbook.
-When the system reviews an NDA and flags that the confidentiality term is perpetual (where the playbook position is three to five years), it is doing exactly what a junior solicitor following the playbook would do — just faster and more consistently.
+A well-built review system is essentially an automated implementation of the playbook.
+When the system reviews an NDA and flags that the confidentiality term is perpetual (where the firm's playbook position is three to five years), it is doing exactly what a junior solicitor following the playbook would do — just faster and more consistently.

 Accuracy: What to Expect